sourcegraph/sourcegraph-public-snapshot/docs/management/backups.md

 title = "Data Backups"
 +++

-Here we will describe how easy it is to create a backup of all your Sourcegraph server data.
-Then, for those who are curious, we will describe exactly where each dataset is located.

 # Creating a backup

 To create a backup of all your Sourcegraph data and source code repositories,